Briefly in English

 An essential element in equine facilitated therapy is the movement of the horse.
 The horse’s movement affects through the rider’s sensory and motor systems as well as the sense of balance.
 The three-dimensional movements of the horse’s back produces a motor stimulation that resembles human walk.
 By touching the horse the client gets a lot of sensomotor practice in form of different sensations.
 The horse reacts to the emotional state of the client.
 The interaction with the horse gives him positive psychomotor experiences.
 In riding therapy the client is s in a continuous motor and emotional interaction with the horse and it’s environment with his whole body, mind and emotional self.
 This interaction is facilitated by the therapist.

-A training program for riding therapists was started in Finland in the year 1988.
+A training program for equine facilitated therapists was started in Finland 1988.
 The training is completed in three years.
-The entrance requirements to the training are a college degree in a health care profession, pedagogy or social sciences and at least two years work experience in the field of rehabilitation after graduation.
+The entrance requirements to the training are a college degree in a health care profession, social sciences or psychology and at least two years of work experience in the field of rehabilitation after graduation.
 Good horsemanship and riding skills are also required.
 The training is carried out by the Equine College of Ypäjä in cooperation with the Finnish Association of Equine Facilitated Therapies.

 The Finnish Association of Equine Facilitated Therapies